fimion/fimion/README.md

 > "Did you see what this jackwagon did?" -[Homer Gaines](https://github.com/xirclebox)

+> "if there’s anyone on this god forsaken internet i trust to do something incredible with a probably deprecated technology, it’s you lol" - [@gingerchew](https://github.com/gingerchew)

 > "Alex, no" -[Andrew Walpole](https://github.com/walpolea)

 > "So you woke and choose violence" -[Nerando Johnson](https://github.com/Nerajno)